Reel

 The short answer

 Reel and the TP-7 chase the same tape feel from opposite ends.
 The TP-7 is Teenage Engineering's $1,499 field recorder and it is a beautiful thing: a machined body, a real motorized wheel you spin to scrub, 24-bit/96kHz capture.
 It takes up to six inputs across its three stereo jacks, so it can record several sources at once and it sits at the center of the Field system with the TX-6 and OP-1 Field.
 Reel puts that same tape feel on a screen instead.
-You get jog-wheel scrubbing in software, 4-track overdubbing and 32-bit float recording, for the price of an app.
+The disc got a full rebuild this year: it scrubs with reel-to-reel wind and speed tone, it coasts into play speed on a flick, and a DJ Mode narrows it from full varispeed to a plus or minus 10 percent turntable range for riding a track by hand.
+You get that plus 4-track overdubbing and 32-bit float recording, for the price of an app.
+If you are looking for a TP-7 alternative, usually because $1,499 is a lot to spend on an idea sketchpad, Reel is the closest thing on the iPhone: the same scrub-and-record feel without the machined price tag.
 The TP-7 is the object you want on your desk.
 Reel is how you get the workflow on the iPhone already in your pocket.

 Feature comparison